The history of cloud accounting and future predictions

 The history of cloud accounting and Hartley Fowler

-It is believed that the first cloud based accounting software was NetLedger which is now known as NetSuite and this was launched in 1999 shortly before salesforce.com.
-These software packages were however aimed at larger organisations that had multiple offices around the world and by using cloud technology this enabled them to work in each location on the same data.
+It is believed that the first cloud accounting software was NetLedger which is now known as NetSuite and this was launched in 1999 shortly before salesforce.com.
+These software packages were however aimed at larger organisations that had multiple offices around the world and by using cloud accounting technology this enabled them to work in each location on the same data.